tbs1-bo/feinstaub-json-mqtt-bridge/docs/html/_sources/index.rst.txt

 The tool will be installed as daemontools service.
 Option ``-K`` asks for the sudo-Passwort - only needed if daemontools must be installed.

-To test the service you can now post a sample request found in the repo.
+To test the service you can now post a sample request found in the file ``sample_post.txt`` in the repo.

 .. code-block:: bash